TAKING ON ACTION INQUIRIES

 The psyche is the framing we bring to the world, how I see myself and the others.
 This has to do with ways of living.
 How can we reframe the values and the narratives to make collective psychology evolved?

-For systems to change we know that we need to question the fundamental purpose, assumptions, framing and understanding of our existing systems.
+We need to question the fundamental purpose, assumptions, framing and understanding of our existing systems if we want to work towards system change.

 “What a rare treat to have the time, space and skilled facilitation for conversations at a depth that can actually lead to imaginative thought, new solutions and real collaboration.“ Deborah Benham